Peter Harle JP

 Liverpool City Councils’ Financial position:

-Council currently has a deficit fluctuating around $11 million which represents less than 4% of its total annual budget.
-That deficit will be brought into surplus in less than 3 years and without affecting Council services.
+In June 2021, Council passed on a deficit fluctuating around $11 million to the next term of Council and represents less than 4% of its total annual budget.
+That deficit was to be brought into surplus in less than 3 years and without affecting Council services.

-Corrective steps were being taken in Councils’ previous term with further corrective steps implemented during the current term.
-Overall, Liverpool City Councils’ finances should be in surplus within 3 years, provided Council does not undertake projects not included in its current 10-year plan.
+Corrective steps were being taken in Councils’ previous term with further corrective steps to be implemented during the current term.
+Overall, Liverpool City Councils’ finances should have been in surplus within 3 years, provided Council did not undertake projects not included in its current 10-year plan.

-That report clearly shows that Liverpool City Councils’ financial position is considerably better than four of our seven neighbouring Councils, a tribute to the financial management of the previous Council, its CEO and senior staff.
+That report clearly shows that Liverpool City Councils’ financial position is considerably better than four of five neighbouring Councils, a tribute to the financial management of the previous Council, its CEO and senior staff.

-Ratepayers should be aware that most Councils in NSW are in similar or worse financial positions, very few Councils operate with their Net Cost Of Services (NCOS) in surplus.
+Despite the negative criticism levelled at the previous Council, ratepayers should be aware that most Councils in NSW were in similar or worse financial positions, very few Councils operated with their Net Cost Of Services (NCOS) in surplus.

 Examples below compare seven Councils of similar size to Liverpool City Council.